yuyichao/fcitx-keytheme/README.md

 Fcitx-KeyTheme is a plugin for Fcitx input method framework that provide some extra shortcut as well as the ability to redefine some built-in function key.

-NOTE: The redirection feature might not work for some input method (e.g. fcitx-sunpinyin)
+NOTE: The redirection feature now **SUPPORT** almost all input method engine (**INCLUDING fcitx-sunpinyin**).
+However, it might not work for certain input method that rely on key release events (e.g. some Japaness input method according to Weng Xuetian).
+The redirection also only work for internal Fcitx action (i.e. you cannot redirect a key to work as another key when the input method is not active).

 ### License